komfluent/sharex-image-host/README.md

 # sharex-image-host
-Basic sharex image host written in js using express and express-fileupload.
+Minimal ShareX image host written in js using express and express-fileupload.

 ## Installation
 `npm i` to install dependencies